William McLellan (American electrical engineer)

-William Howard McLellan (December 1, 1924 – September 30, 2011) was an American electrical engineer, who achieved some fame in 1960 by succeeding at an engineering challenge set by Nobel Prize-winning physicist Richard Feynman to build the smallest ever electric motor.
+William Howard McLellan (December 1, 1924 – September 30, 2011) was an American electrical engineer who in 1960 won an engineering challenge set by physicist Richard Feynman to build a miniature electric motor.

 Personal life and education

-McLellan was born in Casper, Wyoming, grew up in Orland, California, and fought in the Canadian Army in the Second World War.
-Serving as a radio operator in the 12th Armoured Regiment (Three Rivers Regiment), RCAC, he met his wife Patricia Price in England during the war, and afterwards the couple settled in Pasadena, California, where McLellan attended the California Institute of Technology (Caltech).
+McLellan was born in Casper, Wyoming, grew up in Orland, California, and served in the Canadian Army in the Second World War.
+He enlisted in May 1941, aged 16.
+Serving as a radio operator in the 12th Armoured Regiment (Three Rivers Regiment), RCAC, he met his wife Patricia Price in England during the war, and the couple married in 1945.
+In 1946 they settled in Pasadena, California, where McLellan attended the California Institute of Technology (Caltech).

 Electric motor invention and career

-In December 1959, Feynman offered two challenges relating to nanotechnology at the annual meeting of the American Physical Society, held that year at Caltech, offering a $1000 prize to the first person to solve each of them.
-The first one required someone to build a working electric motor that would fit inside a cube ^{1}/_{64} inches (0.40 mm) on each side.
-McLellan, at that time living nearby, achieved this feat by November 1960 and won the prize.
-His 250-microgram 2000-rpm motor consisted of 13 separate parts.
+In December 1959, Feynman offered two challenges relating to nanotechnology at the annual meeting of the American Physical Society, held that year at Caltech, offering a $1,000 prize to the first person to solve each of them.
+The first one required someone to build a working electric motor that would fit inside a cube ^{1}/_{64} inch (0.40 mm) on each side.
+McLellan, at that time living nearby, achieved this feat in November 1960 and won the prize.
+His 250-microgram, 2,000-rpm motor consisted of 13 separate parts.

+While a senior engineer at Electro-Optical Systems in Pasadena, McLellan built the motor over two and a half months during his lunch breaks.
+He used sharpened toothpicks, a watchmaker's lathe and a micro-drill press to construct the motor, which operated on the synchronous principle.

-The second challenge was for anyone who could find a way to inscribe a book page on a surface area 25,000 times smaller than its standard print (a scale at which the entire contents of the Encyclopædia Britannica could fit on the head of a pin).
+The second challenge was for anyone who could find a way to inscribe a book page at 1/25,000 of its original linear dimensions (a scale at which the entire contents of the Encyclopædia Britannica could fit on the head of a pin).
 The prize for the second challenge was claimed only much later, by Tom Newman in 1985.

-McLellan appeared on television on the I've Got a Secret program, January 4, 1961 in relation to his achievement, and spent much of his career as an engineer in Caltech's Astronomy department, remaining a consultant there for the rest of his life.
+McLellan appeared on the television program I've Got a Secret in 1961 following his achievement, and spent much of his career as an engineer in Caltech's astronomy department, remaining a consultant there for the rest of his life.
+At Palomar Observatory, he developed a procedure for balancing the 200-inch Hale Telescope, using a chain, a balance cart and an electrical displacement indicator to determine counterweight adjustments.
+He also built an electrically operated 1/40-scale model of the telescope.
 He died in 2011 in Pasadena.

+McLellan's estate donated the original micromotor, a demonstration copy and related archival material to the Pasadena Museum of History.
+Copies are also held by Caltech, the Smithsonian Institution and London's Science Museum.